Infiniti151/blender-install-popos/README.md

 4. Delete icon
 5. Delete MIME type
 6. Remove from default apps
-7. Restart Gnome shell to remove Blender from the launcher (Works with X11.
-If you're using Wayland, you'll need to re-login)

 To uninstall, open a fish shell inside the repo, execute ```fish blend.fish```, and enter 3